JakeS7465/PoP/README.md

 # PoP
-This is the big first project for the front end class.
+This is the big first project for the front-end class.
 Jake Seekins

 <!DOCTYPE html>
 <html lang="en">